ShinySilver/SIIA-FakeNewsDetection/README.md

 # SIIA-FakeNewsDetection
 ## Installation
 ### Dependancies
-You must install numpy, pandas, setuptools for this project to work
+You must install numpy, pandas and matplotlib for this project to work
 ### SetupTools
 On linux, you can run 'python3 setup.py develop' in this project's root directory to install the python package in dev mode.
 This is optional.